Assistant Professor in Computer Science

 Primary duties: Landmark College is seeking adjunct faculty in Computer Science/Gaming to teach Interactive Digital Design, Web Design and Development, or Programming I, Developmental Algebra, or Introductory Statistics.
 Adjunct faculty are responsible for organizing, developing, and delivering the academic curriculum, as well as assessing academic performance, in accordance with any existing departmental guidelines and consistent with the policies and practices of the College.

 Adjunct faculty prepare and deliver a course or courses, design and implement learning activities, and report on student outcomes.
 Adjunct faculty provide students with performance feedback and reports on student performance.
 Adjunct faculty providing classroom instruction are available to students during class meetings, office hours, and by appointment.
 For more information about Landmark College Academics please visit the Academics section of the Landmark College website.

-- Master's degree in Creative Writing, Computer Science/Gaming, Biology or related field
+- Master's degree in Computer Science/Gaming, Biology or related field

 - Previous classroom experience in higher education